Omega Planet Ocean 600m Co-Axial Master Chronometer GMT Review

 Master Chronometer is a designation that has been making its way into many Omega watches over the last few years.
 The term means that Omega has made several steps in order to maximize the accuracy and reliability of the caliber.
 A COSC certification implies that the watch has a mechanical accuracy of -4/+6 seconds per day.

 Once the movement receives a COSC certification, it then goes on to another lab, this time at the Swiss Federal Institute of Metrology (known as METAS) and after further testing in the areas of water resistance, magnetic resistance, and exceptional performance and reliability, it receives the "MASTER CHRONOMETER" designation.
 A caliber that is a Master Chronometer has to achieve a minimum accuracy score of -0/+5 seconds per day.
-For a more detailed report on METAS testing for the Master Chronometer, please read our article which discusses it in detail.
+For a more detailed report on METAS testing for the Master Chronometer, please read our article that discusses it in detail.

 Caliber 8906 Automatic Movement